dephell/dephell_action/README.md

 Input variables:

 - `dephell-env` -- DepHell environment to run.
+Default: job name
 - `python-version` -- Python version to use when creating venv.
+Default: `python3`
 - `dephell-version` -- DepHell version to install.
-The latest version is installed by default.
+Default: the latest release.

 ## Example